naiyerasif/site/content/profile/naiyer.md

 slug: "about"
 title: "Naiyer Asif"
 date: 2019-06-30 05:14:56
-update: 2026-05-31 22:27:51
+update: 2026-08-16 17:51:28
 avatar: "./images/naiyer.png"
 ---

-I'm a software engineer, building solutions for an aerospace organization, across data, backend, infrastructure, and frontend.
-Before this, I worked at [Wipro](https://www.wipro.com/), on [Wipro Holmes](https://en.wikipedia.org/wiki/Holmes_(computer)) and [Suncorp](https://www.suncorpbank.com.au/) projects.
+I'm a software engineer, involved in the design and architecture of solutions at an aerospace organization.
+I crisscross between data, backend, infrastructure, frontend and lately, AI on a given day.
+Previously, I worked at [Wipro](https://www.wipro.com/), on [Wipro Holmes](https://en.wikipedia.org/wiki/Holmes_(computer)) and [Suncorp](https://www.suncorpbank.com.au/) projects.

-At heart, I'm a wanderer in my curiosities.
 I care a lot about listening, humor, attention to detail, and leaving things better than I found them.
-When approaching a problem, I'm a relentless pragmatist, determined to craft a useful experience.
-I work best in short bursts of focus, buffered by drifting walks and steady sips of water.
+I work best in short bursts, fueled by drifting walks, wandering thoughts, and steady sips of water.

 I love exploring languages, cultures and their interwoven histories.
 I'm introverted but willing to discuss Urdu poetry, manga, and science fiction.
-I prefer engaging in English or Urdu, but I can handle Hindi as well.
+I'm fluent in English and Urdu, and competent at Hindi.
 I'm easily bribed by good books, alcohol-free fragrances, and high-quality tea.

 ## About this site